A Guide to Everything You Need to Know About Hyperautomation

 A good example and common automation many organizations have in production is the extraction of information from invoices.
 In this case, a bot extracts specific components of customer information from invoices and enters them into a system of record.
 This data extraction is a sub-process of a much larger one that contains all the steps for processing an invoice.
 While having this sub-process performed using RPA ensures the task is executed quicker and with greater accuracy, it hasn’t automated the entire process.

-- A process discovery tool might be used to define the flow employees follow to process invoices.
+- A task capture tool might be used to define the flow employees follow to process invoices.

 - A process modeling tool would then be used to capture and store the process and allow business and IT stakeholders to optimize it, connect it to all dependencies, and prioritize it for development.